kadiriprosper/lite_shopper/README.md

-# HNG Shopper
+# Lite Shop

-HNG Shopper is a basic e-commerce application built using the [flutter SDK](https://flutter.dev/).
-It Currrently features a product showcase page. a cart screen and an order successful screen.
+Lite Shop is a product showcase application where various products and prices from lite shop are being showcased for users to see.
+It was built using the [flutter SDK](https://flutter.dev/) and the [Timbu App](https://app.timbu.cloud/).
+It Currrently features a product showcase page and a product details bottom sheet view.

 ## Getting Started

+### Timbu API setup
+First go to the Timbu website using this [link](https://app.timbu.cloud/) and create a business account.
+Then create a new retail product.
+Aftet that, check out the [Api Documentation](https://docs.timbu.cloud/) to know how to create and get your own organization ID, App ID and API Key.

 ### Flutter Setup